-Trillium is pleased to announce the release of TrilliumGIS.
+Trillium is pleased to announce the release of our first updated version of TrilliumGIS.

 TrilliumGIS is an easily accessible online application that connects investors, suppliers, education institutions, and business developers in the province to enhance the growth of the manufacturing sector.
 Similar tools have been in use in Mexico and the U.S. for some time, and have provided a competitive advantage in servicing investment decision makers.

 “TrilliumGIS will provide the critical information needed by firms, researchers, students and investors to understand Ontario’s manufacturing landscape.
 It’s a decision-making tool designed specifically to help manufacturing grow in Ontario.”

 – Ray Tanguay, Auto Advisor to the Governments of Ontario and Canada